GoogleChrome/web.dev/content/path/discoverable/fix-robot-errors/index.md

 as crawlers), so they are only valid if they're in a section for a given user-agent.
 For user-agents, crawlers only use the section with the most specific user-agent to determine which URLs are disallowed from crawling.
-For example, if you have "user-agent: *" and "user-agent: magicsearchbot" sections, MagicSearchBot won't follow any of the directives in the generic ("user-agent:
+For example, if you have "user-agent: `*` and `user-agent: magicsearchbot` sections, MagicSearchBot won't follow any of the directives in the generic (`user-agent:
-*") section and will only follow the directive in its own section.
+*`) section and will only follow the directive in its own section.

 ## Make sure there's a value for 'user-agent'

-In order for a search engine crawler to find the appropriate user-agent section to follow, you must provide a user-agent name, or use "*" to match all otherwise unmatched crawlers.
+In order for a search engine crawler to find the appropriate user-agent section to follow, you must provide a user-agent name, or use `*` to match all otherwise unmatched crawlers.
 Search engines will generally publish the user-agent names that they use; for example, here's
 [Google's list of user-agents used for crawling](https://support.google.com/webmasters/answer/1061943).